hfa224/book-club/README.md

 Run python app.py

-## Deployed
+## Deploy

+This site can be deployed as a static website by running python freeze.py, which will then put static site files in a "build" folder.

-Currently deployed on https://playful-fox-d178c6.netlify.app/ as a static site, using Flask-freeze
+This site is deployed on https://playful-fox-d178c6.netlify.app/

 ## Tutorials